sankamohotttala/ST_GNN_HAR_DEML/transfer_learning_source_models/README.md

 - **save_values_csv/**
   Directory with CSV files containing saved metric values (softmax probability etc.) for each epoch.

+## Additional Experiments: Alternative Hyperparameter Settings

+The folder `source_models_other_hyperparams` includes models trained using alternative (sub-optimal) hyperparameter settings.
+These experiments are intended to analyze how changes in learning rate, optimizer, batch size, training strategy, etc., affect model performance.

+The results from these experiments are useful for:
+- Comparing the effect of different hyperparameter combinations.
+- Understanding the sensitivity of the ST-GCN model to specific parameters.
+- Performing ablation studies.

+Each subfolder within this directory follows the same structure as the main source model folders, with logs, visualizations, confusion matrices, and saved metrics.
+Due to storage limitations only the main results are in these folders.
+To access full results, use the [Google Drive link (Full Results for other hyper-parameters)](https://drive.google.com/file/d/1HxafuxDxVJeATgVNSF1mhJBe554trRiw/view?usp=drive_link)

+Detailed descriptions of each of these experiments, including configurations and performance observations, are provided in the Excel file:
+📄 **`implem_details_ST-GCN.xlsx`**

+This document helps correlate each folder name with the specific hyperparameter setting used and summarizes the corresponding outcomes.

 ## Availability

 - This repository contains models and results only for the following NTU dataset splits: